grassroot-software/grassroot_curriculum/foundations/html_css/html-foundations/links-and-images.md

 Instead of wrapping content with an opening and closing tag, it embeds an image into the page using a src attribute which tells the browser where the image file is located.
 The src attribute works much like the href attribute for anchor tags.
 It can embed an image using both absolute and relative paths.

-For example, using an absolute path we can display an image located on The Odin Project site:
+For example, using an absolute path we can display an image located on The Grassroot Project site:

 <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="html,result" data-slug-hash="gORbExZ" data-user="TheOdinProjectExamples" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/TheOdinProjectExamples/pen/gORbExZ">